aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 In the second vector, the attacker attatches an electronic skimming device to the phone.
 This could possibly be disguised as a case for the device, but somehow tap into the headphone jack.

-Once again, this attack is entirely possible since the signal is not encrypted and the [microphone contact is closest to the top of the recepticle][pinout], however the likelihood is limited.
-This attack requires the more stringent threat model which, for the same reasons stated above is not likely.
+Once again, this attack is entirely possible since the signal coming from the reader is not encrypted, and it is made easier by the fact that the [microphone contact is closest to the top of the recepticle][pinout], however the likelihood is limited.
+This attack requires the more stringent threat model which, for the same reasons stated above, is not likely.

 ###### Snooping

 The most plausible attack vector is snooping, which appears possible with either threat model.
-In this attack, an app which is malicious but appears legitimate is submitted to the app store.
+In this attack, an app which is malicious but appears legitimate is submitted to the iTunes store.
 Since it ostensibly does not perform illegal actions and is masquerading as a useful app, it may be downloaded by users of Square.
 The user would open the malicious app, and, unknown to the user, the app would start a background process and begin recording audio.
 When the user brings the Square app to the foreground and processes a payment, the malicious app will record the audio of the credit card swipe and post that to a malicious server for processing.

 Once again, this cannot be officially verified without an Apple Developer Connection account, but implementation of this project suggests that it is possible.